Kubernetes API

 You can find Helm artifact hub for chart repostiories.

-search for postgresql
+search for postgresql in the hub:

 helm search hub postgresql